Healthy Crack Chicken Recipe

 • Add cottage cheese, greek yogurt, garlic, onion powder, pepper, parsley, and dill to a blender or food processor.
 Blend on high until the mixture is smooth and lump free.

 • Combine the dressing mixture, cooked and chopped turkey bacon and cheddar cheese to your chicken and stir well.
-Server immediately or store in the fridge for up to six days.
+Serve immediately or store in the fridge for up to six days.

 Video